codedx/codedx-kubernetes/setup/core/README.md

 # Setup Script

-The setup.ps1 PowerShell Core script uses Helm to install and configure Code Dx and Tool Orchestration on a Kubernetes cluster.
-The setup.ps1 script located here gets called indirectly by the setup.ps1 scripts in the provider-specific folders.
-See the README files under aws, azure, and minikube for more details.
+Run the guided-setup.ps1 PowerShell Core script (in the root directory of this repository) to determine the correct setup.ps1 parameters for your Kubernetes cluster.
+The setup.ps1 script uses Helm to install and configure Code Dx and Tool Orchestration on a Kubernetes cluster.

 ## Script Parameters

-This section describes the setup.ps1 script parameters.
+This section describes the setup.ps1 script parameters, which you can specify by using the guided-setup.ps1 script.

->Note: Refer to the README files under aws, azure, and minikube for instructions on how to configure Code Dx for those environments.

 | Parameter                                          | Description                                                | Default or (Example)                              |
 |----------------------------------------------------|------------------------------------------------------------|---------------------------------------------------|